 Five years ago I found myself desperate to stop drinking but not sure how to do it.
 My drinking had escalated to daily blackout levels at some point in 2008.
 My justification was stress and loneliness.
 The combination of being a single parent, a high-pressure job, and the 2-hour daily commute made me feel trapped in a routine that was becoming more and more self-destructive.
 I worried about how it was affecting my 6-year-old son.

 You can only change what you are aware of.

 The way I stopped drinking was based on developing self-awareness of my habit.
 I joined a web community called Hello Sunday Morning where I could post anonymously and privately to other people like me.
 People who were not comfortable joining the traditional programs, but were ready to stop drinking, at least for a while.

 In that online community which has since been closed, and now in the new community that I am a part of, we posted about everything that we were going through as we adjusted to life alcohol-free.
-I could talk things that I kept secret from the real world.
+I could talk about the things that I kept secret from the real world.
 Sharing helped me ‘get’ that I wasn’t a heap of crap mother/person to have gotten so deep into drinking.
-The group and the posting were pivotal to my efforts because it kept me in focus and accountable.
+The group and the posting were pivotal to my efforts because they kept me focused and accountable.

 This short video tells a bit of my story and what worked for me :